2023 Bavarian state election

-Election organization
+Election organisation

 Election date and preparation deadlines

 According to the Bavarian Constitution, the election must be held on a Sunday "at the earliest 59 months, at the latest 62 months" after the preceding state election unless the Landtag is dissolved early, in this case the new election shall be held at the latest on the sixth Sunday after the dissolution.
 The preceding state election took place on 14 October 2018.
 This would allow an election date between 17 September and 10 December 2023.
 The elections since 1978 have always taken place between mid-September and mid-October.
 The Bavarian state government proposed 8 October 2023 as the election date on 15 November 2022 and officially set it on 13 December 2022 after hearing the parties to the state parliament.
+At the same day elections of the Bezirktags, two District Administrators and some Mayors take place.

 The deadline for determining the population figures, which are decisive for the distribution of the 180 Landtag mandates among the seven Bavarian administrative districts and possible changes of the electoral districts, was 14 July 2021 (33 months after the election of the previous Landtag).
 On this basis, the Bavarian Ministry of the Interior had to submit a constituency report to the Landtag until 36 months after the election.
 This was done on 12 October 2021.

 Delegates to the internal meetings of the parties can be appointed at the earliest 43 months after the preceding election, i.e. 15 May 2022.
 The actual district candidates are eligible at the earliest 46 months after the preceding election, i.e. 15 August 2022.
 The parties and other organised electoral groups which have not been represented continuously in the Bavarian Landtag or in the German Bundestag since their last election on the basis of their own election proposals (CDU, CSU, SPD, Free Voters of Bavaria, Alliance 90/The Greens, FDP, Die Linke, AfD) have to notify their intention to participate to the State Election Commissioner by the 90th day before the election.
 The actual election proposals and any necessary signatures have to be submitted by the 73rd day before the election.